-If you or a family member are becoming unsteady on their feet and around the home, a custom-built stairlift can be a great solution for getting from A to B while giving someone back their sense of independence.
+If you or a family member are becoming unsteady on their feet and around the home, a custom-built stairlift can be a great solution.
+A stairlift can help with getting from A to B while giving someone back their sense of independence.
 But if it’s your first time adapting your home for mobility purposes, you’re likely to have questions like ‘how do stairlifts work?’ and ‘will my home be able to fit a stairlift?’

 Stairlifts can seem like a big change to your home and lifestyle, but it needn’t be a complicated process.
 In fact, with Halton Stairlifts, it couldn’t be simpler.
-We’ve put together a handy stairlift advice guide to take you through the process from start to finish, and ensure you’re confident choosing the right stairlift for your needs.
+Take a look at our handy stairlift advice guide.
+This will take you through the process from start to finish, and ensure you’re confident choosing the right stairlift for your needs.

 How do stairlifts work?

 A stairlift is an important investment, so you’ll want to know exactly how they work in your home.
 The first thing to consider is space.
-With Halton Stairlifts, you’ll receive a friendly home assessment where our experts will fully measure your stairs in order to work out your unique stairlift installation requirements.
+With Halton Stairlifts, you’ll receive a friendly free home assessment.
+During the home survey, our experts will fully measure your stairs in order to work out your unique stairlift installation requirements.

 Next, you may be thinking, how much space does a stairlift require?
 A stairlift can be fitted to staircases of varying shapes and sizes.
-However, stairlifts from Halton will always be made to measure, and during a home visit, our experts will always advise on the appropriate model for your stairs, whether that’s a straight stairlift or a curved one.
+However, stairlifts from Halton will always be made to measure.
+During your home survey, our experts will always advise on the appropriate model for your stairs, whether that’s a straight stairlift or a curved one.